Victorian Budget: Three reasons to smile

 We know many single mothers are increasingly relying on public transport as the cost of driving continues to rise.

 The government had already announced free public transport across Victoria until 31 May.
-Now, the Budget confirms that from 1 June, public transport fares will be half-price until the end of the year.
+Now, the Budget confirms that from 1 June, public transport fares will be half-price until the end of the year (and remains free for kids under 18).
 Find out more here.

 3. A pause on rising fines